birdingman0626/clearwing-vm/README.md

 have bindings written for them.

 ## Building
 As a Gradle project, there are tasks for building the needed components.
-JDK 17 is what has been tested with.
+JDK 17 is required for all modules.
-The runtime and example submodules get built with a language level of 8, and the transpiler uses language level 14.
+All submodules now use language level 17 with backward compatibility for JDK 8-17 features.
 When building the runtime in an Intellij, `Build>>Rebuild Project` may be necessary after making changes.

 ## Technical Details